-The draft rule contains two revisions to the funding arrangements related to the Bulletin Board:
+The final rule contains three revisions to the funding arrangements related to the Bulletin Board:

-- the pipeline operator cost recovery provisions are removed from the NGR - the cost recovery provisions for AEMO's Bulletin Board activities are removed from the NGR.
+- the pipeline operator cost recovery provisions are removed from Part 18 NGR - the cost recovery provisions for AEMO's Bulletin Board activities are removed from Part 18 the NGR - a new provision has been added in rule 135CC of Part 15A of the NGR to allow AEMO to recover costs for providing services as operator of the Bulletin Board as a component of participant fees.

-The draft rule also contains provisions which require AEMO to publish a biennial report on the operation of the Bulletin Board and any potential changes required.
+The final rule also contains provisions which require AEMO to publish a biennial report on the operation of the Bulletin Board and any potential changes required.